joealewine/blockchain-rhos/howto/ibp-v2-troubleshooting.md

 To resolve this problem, you need to accept the self-signed certificate in your browser.
 {: tsResolve}

-1. Copy your console URL, for example `https://<PROJECT-NAME>-ibpconsole-console.abc.xyz.com:443`.
+1. Copy your console URL, for example `https://<PROJECT-NAME>-ibpconsole-console.abc.xyz.com:443`, where the value of `abc.xyz.com` depends on your cloud provider.
 2. Replace `-console` with `-proxy`.
 The new URL looks similar to: `https://<PROJECT-NAME>-ibpconsole-proxy.abc.xyz.com:443`.
 3. Open a new tab in your browser and paste in the new URL.
 4. Accept the certificate.

 You need to accept the certificate from this url to communicate with your nodes from your console and then log in as usual.
 When you switch to a new machine or a new browser, you need to repeat these steps.

 ## Why is my first invoke of a smart contract returning the following error: no suitable peers available to initialize from?
 {: #ibp-v2-troubleshooting-smart-contract-anchor-peers}